adarschwarzbach/FantasyBet/README.md

 ## Usage

-To use Fantasy Bet, follow these steps:
+If you are interested in checking out Fantasy Bet, please email me at[adar.schwarzbach@duke.edu](mailto:adar.schwarzbach@duke.edu) to request a TestFlight code.

-1. Email [adar.schwarzbach@duke.edu](mailto:adar.schwarzbach@duke.edu) to request a TestFlight code
+Once you receive the code, redeem it by following these steps:
-2. Once you receive the code, redeem it in the App Store by following these steps:
+   - Download TestFlight
    - Open the TestFlight app on your device
    - Tap on "Redeem"
    - Enter the TestFlight code and tap on "Redeem"
-3. Install the app on your device from TestFlight
+   - Install the app on your device from TestFlight

 ## Credits